- Enroll Now

 Erica Stearns is the music teacher for South City Prep.
 She grew up in Chicago and spent seven years of her life singing, performing, and traveling around the world with the Chicago Children’s Choir where she developed her passion for music.
 Erica graduated from Illinois Wesleyan University in 2008 with a Bachelor of Music Education degree with a vocal emphasis.
 After graduation, Erica was accepted into the 2008 Teach For America Corps in St. Louis where she spent two years teaching 5th grade at Columbia Elementary and Herzog Pilot Academy.
 While teaching 5th grade, Erica earned a Masters in Elementary Education at University of Missouri – St. Louis.
 After her two-year commitment with TFA, Erica began teaching general music at Jefferson Elementary.
 Erica founded a choir program consisting of two leveled choirs who performed in school concerts and special performances off campus.
 She also facilitated unique performances for the entire student body at Jefferson including a flash mob!
 Aside from planning unique learning experiences for her music students, Erica loves spending time with her 1 year old pug puppy named Lola Jacqueline and training at Absolute Martial Arts in Muay Thai and Brazilian Jiu Jitsu for her debut Mixed Martial Arts fight.

 Kristen Kramlich is a Middle School Technology and Social Studies elective teacher for South City Prep.
 Kristen graduated from Drury University with a BA in Secondary Education and History.
 She is currently working on her Master’s in Social Science Education at Webster University.
-Kristen is excited to have her younger sister start her 5th grade year at SCP!
 In her spare time, Kristen enjoys going antique shopping, spending time with her family, and reading!

 Jessica Turner is a Special Education teacher at South City Prep.
 Jess graduated from Augustana College in Rock Island, IL with a Bachelor’s Degree in Communication Sciences and Disorders in 2007.
 After graduating, she moved to Chicago, IL and worked at Maryville Academy City of Youth in a residential home for boys.
 It was an eye-opening experience and taught her many valuable lessons.
 Since she moved to St. Louis in 2008, she has worked in various settings with a diverse group of students with many different needs and abilities.
 In January of 2009, she enrolled into Fontbonne University’s Master of Special Education program while working for the Special School District as a paraprofessional.
 During the summer of 2012, Jess completed her field experience at the Miriam School and received her Master’s Degree in Special Education.
 In her free time, she enjoys spending time with family and friends, going on bike rides, and cooking.